 - Date of Birth

-- Transcript fee will be $5.00 per copy, payable by cash, cheque or money order payable to College Heights SS and must be received before the request is processed
+- Transcript fee will be $20.00 for the first copy and $5.00 for any additional copies, payable by cash, cheque or money order payable to College Heights SS and must be received before the request is processed DUE TO COVID payment by school cash online is preferred ⇒ schoolcashonline

 - Two pieces of government issued ID must be provided for Transcript requests or Education Verifications